 In this case of two males, the other may accept the challenge by returning the fast head-bob.

-In this case, the two would fight to see which would become the dominant and which would become the submissive.
+In this case, the two would fight to see which would become dominant and the submissive.

-If the other bearded dragon instead does a slow-bob and arm-wave, the second beardy is submitting to the other.
+If the other bearded dragon does a slow-bob and arm-wave instead, the second beardy is submitting to the other.

 This is much less common with female bearded dragons but does sometimes occur when two females of the same size encounter one another for territory.